PeeK1e/docs/docs/index.md

 These Docs are a collection of stuff and problems I've encountered over time related to Linux, Kubernetes, Ansible and much more.

+## Contributing

+Feel free to open a Merge Request for any changes, improvements and additions.

 ***

 <center>